Types of foraminal stenosis — cervical, thoracic and lumbar

-To understand the different types of foraminal stenosis, it’s best to first understand what intervertebral foramina are and where they are located.
-An intervertebral foramen (plural, foramina) is a lateral passageway between the vertebrae that allows a nerve root to pass from the spinal canal into the body.
-Stenosis occurs when an intervertebral foramen begins to narrow, possibly placing pressure on the nerve root that passes through it.
+To understand the different types of foraminal stenosis, it’s best to first understand what the foramina are and where they are located.
+The foramina are lateral passageways between the vertebrae that allow nerve roots to pass from the spinal canal into the body.
+Foraminal stenosis occurs when one or more foramina begins to narrow which can potentially put pressure on the nerve root that passes through it.

-While foraminal stenosis is quite common, many people may not even realize they have it.
-This is because it’s usually not until the narrowing passageway impinges on a nerve root that an individual will experience symptoms.
+While foraminal stenosis is quite common, it is possible to have this condition without knowing it.
+This is because it’s usually not until the narrowing passageway compresses a nerve root that a person will experience symptoms.

 Types of foraminal stenosis and symptoms